andreacremese/blog/source/ENG-SAAS/index.md

 ### Network effect
 There are many definitions of network effect.
 The idea is to create a service/platform/service that attract users "simply so they can interact with the existing users" (attributed to Zuck, from this [article](https://www.wired.com/2012/05/network-effects-and-global-domination-the-facebook-strategy/)).
 So the product becomes more valuable as people have it and use it.

 Examples are the telephone, FB, but as well as MS Office.
-Office position itself as the only way to generate and open a spreadsheet, and one could/would not want to be out of that in a business environment.
+The fact that others use it, are in it, produce an artifact that can be opened with it makes the product more valuable to me.
+Office position itself as THE program to create / open spreadsheet in  a business setting, and one could/would not want to be out of that in a business environment.

-This is one of the holy grail for SAAS businesses, and a great deal of thinking goes into incrementing the network effects while thinking about a product.
+This is one of the holy grail for SAAS businesses, and a great deal of thinking goes into incrementing the network effects when planning and executing on the product.
 A great Network Effect means lots more leeway in the product development.
 Meaning, the product can be real bad, and you'll still use it (e.g. Craigslist).

 ### Virality
 Not to be confused or conflated with `Network effect`, this simply means that the adoption increases with more adoption.
 E.g. I may get a `fidget spinner` because everyone else has one, but the fact that everyone else gets one does not make the spinner more valuable to me.

 ### Ecosystem
 Think about iPhone App store OR Android Play.
-Turning the service into a platform / an ecosystem.
+Turning the service into a platform / an ecosystem to attract and keep users.
 One effect of the attempt of generating a richer ecosystem to entice users not to leave is, for example, the push by MS these days (2017) to open Azure to other technologies (Linux, as one example).

-Another coveted aspect for SAAS companies, as it keeps users to churn out + keeps developers adding valuable parts.
+Another coveted aspect for SAAS companies, as it keeps users from churning out + keeps developers adding valuable parts.
 Apple did not get it right for the iPad, as [Ben Thompson](https://stratechery.com/2015/from-products-to-platforms/) summarized very well.

 ### Land and expand
 This is a sales concept, which boils down to first land a contract, of any size, with a customer.
 Then proceed to grow the account's top line (i.e. the revenue from that contract) by working with the customer,understanding the customer's requests and possibly educating him/her on the company's offer.

 In some organizations, different teams deal with the `land` and with the `expand` part.
 In many cases SAAS companies tend to offer, in addition to the product, consulting on their own product.
 That is one of the reasons why the sales-to-eng ratio is greater than one.

-### How much would my stocks be worth today?
-The question you should ask when offered stock options.

 ### Marketing
 It is not Don Draper's promotion, it is not the PR, it's not the packaging.
 It encompasses A LOT of activities and, most importantly, it does not have a constant definition across the board.
 Marketing touches anything from product, to price, to promotion, to place (yeah, the 4p).
 To physical evidence, to process, to people (yeah, the extended 7 ps).
 Getting it right is key, and most engineers (comprised me at the outset of my career) underestimates this aspect.